spoodyCreations/spoodyItemCreator/README.md

 # spoodyItemCreator
 Create custom [ox_inventory](https://github.com/overextended/ox_inventory) items from inside the game — no editing `items.lua` by hand, no full server restarts just to add one item, syncs to all players **instantly**.

+Created by Eugene, published and distributed by spoodyCreations

 Open the panel, type in a name, label, weight and image link, hit **Apply** — and the item is registered into ox_inventory and pushed live to everyone already online.
 Built with React, Tailwind and shadcn/ui.
 ---
 ## Preview